Blog / Car Insurance

 The street got its name from the many sago factories that were here in the 1840s.
 Sago was a big part of the diet and could be made into various dishes from pancakes to puddings.

-The street was a part of China Town and was also named ‘Street of the Dead’ by the Cantonese.
+The street was a part of China Town and was also named sei yan gai -‘Dead People Street’ in Cantonese.
 It was known for its Chinese Death Houses.
 People who were thought to have just days to live, the terminally ill and the chronically sick would be deposited at a death house.
 Typically, the house had a funeral parlour below.
 The sick would wait out their final days in these death houses whilst listening to the sounds of funerals taking place beneath them!
 These death houses were banned in 1961 and the houses demolished.

 You’d be forgiven for thinking this street was once been lined with lavender flowers.
-It was, in fact, named by the residents in an ironic nod to what was considered to be the foulest smelling street around during the 19th century.
+It was, in fact, named by the residents in an ironic nod to what was considered to be the foulest smelling street around during the 19th and early 20th centuries.

 Where did the smell come from?
 There are two theories.
 Firstly, the area was covered with Chinese veggie gardens and there was a strong, pungent smell of plant fertilizer.
 Another theory blames the old town gasworks, which emitted an odorous, noxious gas.
 Yuck!